 Enjoying June’s company, Zoe asks if she has a place to stay when they get back to Melbourne.
 June admits not and Zoe suggests she moves into her flat: she had a flatmate move out recently and it’d help with the rent.
 June gratefully accepts.
 She laments to Zoe: why isn’t it possible to have it all?
 Artistic expression and a soul mate?
 Rock’n’roll and a warm, loving relationship?
 (CAKE AND THE CANDLE) Zoe is sceptical: it sounds nice in theory; she just doesn’t think it can work in practice: you can’t ‘serve two masters.’
 And that’s why she absolutely shouldn’t succumb to Harry’s charms.
 June queries this and Zoe wryly points out that it’s pretty obvious Harry has taken a shine to her.
 June tries to laugh this off but she doesn’t seem unhappy about this news.

 The Espy stage: Another successful gig, back at The Espy.
 The new line-up is gelling well.
-(FINALLY SOMETHING GOOD/FIREWOOD AND CANDLES)
+(FIREWOOD AND CANDLES) There’s a clear and growing chemistry between Harry and June that’s evident as they perform together (based on proximity, body language, little smiles and glances, etc.)

 The Espy Bar: Afterwards all the band is buzzing at a post-show party.
 Tom, Zoe and Charlie are drinking heavily and/or snorting coke when Dan proudly announces that two different record labels have confirmed they’ll be sending senior people to the upcoming Palais gig and Dan has secured meetings with reps from both labels.
 June asks about the fate of her songs.
 What’s the vote?
 Tom’s the first to poo-poo them – he doesn’t think they’re the right sound for The Debutantes.
-Charlie awkwardly agrees with Tom (but is kinder about it).
+It feels unnecessarily callous and June challenges him to try to be objective.
+He insists he is, but she’s not buying it.
+Charlie awkwardly agrees with Tom (but is much kinder about it).
 Harry is the first to vote in favour of them, praising them and saying that June’s influence has improved his song writing, too.
-Zoe puts in her vote for Girl Power by supporting her friend.
+Tom tartly asides to Charlie that he doubts that Harry is being objective.
+Zoe shuts down the snide remarks (that she has overheard) and puts in her vote for Girl Power by supporting her friend.
 The vote is tied; all eyes turn to Dan.
 Dan immediately votes in favour of the songs and is rewarded by a peck on the cheek from June.

-Dan narrates that he is called away to take a phone call and by the time he gets back, Harry and June are deeply ensconced in conversation.
+Back in the Couch, Dan narrates: looking back he wonders how he would’ve voted if he hadn’t thought June’s songs were up to scratch.
+Would he have voted for them anyway?
+How objective could he be?
+Luckily, they were amazing so he didn’t have to worry that his feelings were clouding his judgement.
+He continues that he is called away to take a phone call and by the time he gets back, Harry and June are deeply ensconced in conversation.
 He knows they’re on a high: they can taste the success; it’s just about within reach, and they’ve got there together – it’s no wonder there’s a strong mutual attraction.
 Still, he wonders aloud about whether they’re too similar; whether it’s true that opposites attract; couples need some complementarity.
-Zoe wryly joins the narration, pointing out to Dan that the “opposites” theory didn’t pan out for her and Dan.
+A second studio interview chair appears on the opposite side of the stage and Zoe sits on that, wryly pointing out to Dan that the “opposites” theory didn’t pan out for her and Dan.
 By way of an answer, Harry and June leave together, hand-in-hand.
 (SURE GOT ME)